frankwang95/frankwang95.github.io/_posts/2024-12-29-fall-snippets.md

 tags: snippits
 ---

 Work has been a bit busy and some things have been slipping.
-Shot some new film stocks this season including Ektachrome, Ektar, Acros ii, and Harmon Pheonix.
-Results are mixed.

 <br>
 <p align="center">